bkeevil/mqtt/README.md

 ## Installation

 To build this package you will need to check out and install my "bkutils" package on which this package depends.
 This package provides my buffer class.
 At some future date I plan to remove this dependency.

+## Command line server demo application

+For help with command line options, run the program with the --help switch.

+Values specified in command line options override values loaded from configuration file.

+The server first looks for the file 'mqttservercli.ini' in the current working directory.
+If that is not found then it looks for a file '/etc/mqttservercli.ini'.

+The file is read in using the Lazarus IniFile unit.

+Valid options and default values are:

+[Server]
+RequireAuthentication=False
+AllowNullClientIDs=True
+StrictClientIDValidation=False
+ResetPAcketTimeout=2
+MaxResendAttempts=3
+MaxSubscriptionAge=1080
+MaxSessionAge=1080
+MaximumQOS=2
+Host="0.0.0.0"
+Port=1883